The Sex Lives of College Girls

-The Sex Lives of College Girls is an American teen comedy-drama streaming television series created by Mindy Kaling and Justin Noble that premiered on HBO Max on November 18, 2021.
-In December 2021, the series was renewed for a second season, which premiered on November 17, 2022.
-In December 2022, the series was renewed for a third season.
+The Sex Lives of College Girls is an American teen comedy-drama television series created by Mindy Kaling and Justin Noble which premiered on HBO Max on November 18, 2021.
+In December 2021 the series was renewed for a second season, which premiered on November 17, 2022.
+In December 2022 the series was renewed for a third season, which premiered on November 21, 2024.
+In March 2025, the series was canceled after three seasons.

 Premise

-The series follows the lives of four 18-year-old freshmen roommates at the fictional Essex College in Vermont, covering their sexually active lifestyle as they deal with the struggles and hardships of college and adulthood.
+The series follows the lives of four 18-year-old freshmen roommates at the fictional Essex College in Vermont, covering their sexually-active lifestyle as they deal with the struggles and hardships of college and adulthood.